galaxyproject/training-material/topics/metagenomics/tutorials/beer-data-analysis/tutorial.md

 The contents of the file will be displayed in the central Galaxy panel.

-This file contains the sequences, also called **reads**, of DNA, *i.e.* sucession of nucleotides, for all fragments from the yeasts in the beer, in FASTQ format.
+This file contains the sequences, also called **reads**, of DNA, *i.e.* succession of nucleotides, for all fragments from the yeasts in the beer, in FASTQ format.

 > ### {% icon details %} FASTQ format
 >
 > Although it looks complicated (and maybe it is), the FASTQ format is easy to > understand with a little decoding.
-Each read, representing a fragment of DNA, is > encoded by 4 lines:
+Each read, representing a fragment of DNA, is encoded by 4 lines:
 >
 > Line  | Description
 > --- | ---